Drive-Thru and the Restaurant of the Future

 Quick service restaurants (QSRs) have been accommodating consumer demand for a speedy, convenient meal with fast food drive-thru service for over 70 years.

-Drive-Thru 1.0 - The Original Flavor
+Drive-Thru 1.0 – the Original Flavor

 Consider the typical drive-thru experience.
-It’s 12:00 pm.
+It’s noon.
 You’re on the road and hungry, with only a couple of minutes to pick up something to eat.
 You cruise past one fast food drive-thru after another looking for a short line so you can get lunch as quickly as possible and get back on the road.